dwdas9/MINIO-HIVE-LAKEHOUSE/PART-B/ReadMe.md

 **← [Back to Main Repository](../README.md) | ⚠️ Prerequisites: [Complete PART-A first](../PART-A/README.md)**

 This tutorial builds a **production-grade real-time analytics platform** that streams live cryptocurrency prices from public APIs into your lakehouse.
-You'll learn by doing—starting from data modeling and progressing to real-time streaming ingestion.
+You'll learn by doing-starting from data modeling and progressing to real-time streaming ingestion.

 ## What You'll Build